vfiftyfive/StatefulSets-devops-playground/main.md

 | | | | | (__    \ V  V / (_| \__ \ |  _  |  __/ | |  __/_|_|_|
 |_| |_|_|\___|    \_/\_/ \__,_|___/ |_| |_|\___|_|  \___(_|_|_)
 ```

+Of course, the output should match your name :-)

 Let's explore another pattern for passing data to the application.
 Now we're going to use an `init container` to pass data to the main container by writing to a shared volume.